lukemorton/publicize/README.markdown

 ## Environment

-Dependant on your Kohana::$environment Publicize will act in different ways.
+Dependant on your `Kohana::$environment`, Publicize will act in different ways.

 ### Development

-The file will be found and served via Controller_Publicize.
+The file will be found and served via `Controller_Publicize`.
 This will affect the performance of your application however it will mean all assets shared by modules will be up to date.

 ### Testing and Staging

-The first load of the file will go via Controller_Publicize which will copy the file into DOCROOT, and redirect to that static version of the file.
+The first load of the file will go via `Controller_Publicize` which will copy the file into `DOCROOT`, and send the file inline.
+Thereafter it will be served as a static file.

 ### Production